Sagres The Algarve, Portugal Travel Guide

 Small family-run places welcome attempts at Portuguese phrases.

-Online resources like HappyCow help locate vegetarian and vegan-friendly restaurants.
+Online sources such as HappyCow help locate vegetarian and vegan-restaurants suitable for children.

 A basic Portuguese phrasebook with a food section helps.